TrustInSoft/demos/equivalence-classes/README.md

 # Demo of equivalence classes verification with TrustInSoft Analyzer

-This demo demonstrates, besides detection of undefined behaviors, the TrustInSoft Analyzer is capable of verifyingva certain number of aspects related to equivalence classes, specifically that for a given equivalence class inputv(and input value or an range in TrustInSoft terminology) I get a given output value or value range as output.
+This demo demonstrates, besides detection of undefined behaviors, the TrustInSoft Analyzer is capable of verifying a certain number of aspects related to equivalence classes, specifically that for a given equivalence class input (an input value or a range in TrustInSoft terminology) I get a given output value or value range as output.
 Unlike with traditional tests where I can only verify one or a few values of each equivalence class, with the TrustInSoft Analysis you can verify output for the integrality of values in the equivalence class.

 <!--